glyfish/glyfish.github.io/_posts/2018-08-08-discrete_state_markov_chain_equilibrium.md

 To determine the equilibrium solution of the distribution of Markov Chain states,
 {% katex %}\{x_1,\ x_2,\ldots,\ x_N\}{% endkatex %}, its time variability must be determined.
-Begin by considering the distribution at {% katex %}t=0{% endkatex %}, which can be written as a column vector,
+Begin by considering an arbitrary distribution at {% katex %}t=0{% endkatex %}, which can be written as a column vector,
 {% katex display %}
 \pi =